Takiro/easy-romfilter/README.md

 ### Installation

 The program itself needs no installation.
 Just download the file easy-romfilter and run it.
 Since it is written in python it should run without an issue on any Operation System with python support.
 A lot of Linux distributions already ship with python installed.
-You probably need to install python on Windows, Mac OS and other Operating Systems, first.
+You probably need to install python on Windows, Mac OS and other Operating Systems, first. easy-romfilter is written for Python 3 but also works with 2.7.6.

 ### Usage